 Dinners cost £2.35 and should be ordered no later than the day before using your parent mail account.

 Every infant age child (in Reception, Year 1 or Year 2) is entitled to free school dinners.
 We strongly recommend that parents make the most of this entitlement.

-Free School Meals
+Pupil premium and Free School Meals

 - Income Support

-- An Income-related Employment and Support Allowance
+- income-related Employment and Support Allowance

 - support under Part VI of the Immigration and Asylum Act 1999

 - Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit.